A Machine Learning Approach to Classify Vortex Wakes of Energy Harvesting Oscillating Foils: Unsupervised Clustering

-A combination of the elbow and the silhouette score methods are utilized to determine the optimal number clusters for the provided samples.
+A combination of the elbow and the silhouette score methods are utilized to determine the optimal number clusters for the provided samples, following the approach from Calvet et al. \cite{calvet2020}.
 The elbow method \cite{elbow} computes the total within-cluster sum of square error, known as distortion, and the number closer to the ‘elbow’ of the curve is the indicator of the approximate number of clusters that best separates the data.
 The silhouette score method \cite{silhouettes} determines how well each image lies within its cluster by estimating cohesion (intra-class) and separation (inter-class) as Euclidean distances.
 The score is a combination of both factors, and ranges from zero to one, where a higher score indicates better clustering.
 The distortion and silhouette scores are averaged over all iterations with results displayed in Figure \ref{f:elbowsilhouette}.
-The elbow is located between four and five clusters as indicated by the dashed lines but a slightly higher silhouette score is found when the data is divided into four clusters.
+The elbow, represented by the intersection point of the tangent dashed lines to both ends of the distortion curve in Fig. \ref{f:elbowsilhouette}, is located between four and five clusters (see green shaded region) but a slightly higher silhouette score is found when the data is divided into four clusters.
+Therefore, the optimal number of clusters is set to four.
+Due to the small differences in the averaged silhouette score, an analysis is also performed using five clusters but does not provide any additional physical insights on wake patterns compared with four clusters.